-- SD INPUT This green LED indicates that the Afterburner is receiving a 270 Mb/s SDI input signal compatible with SMPTE 259M-C when it is On.
-(Support for SMPTE 259M inputs is not implemented at the time of writing) - HD INPUT This green LED indicates that the Afterburner is receiving a single link HDSDI input signal compatible with SMPTE 292M when it is On. - 4:4:4 INPUT This green LED indicates that the Afterburner is receiving a dual link HDSDI input signal compatible with SMPTE 372M when it is On. - HD OUTPUT This green LED indicates that the Afterburner is operating in a HD In to HD out mode and that the serial digital outputs are HDSDI signals compatible with SMPTE 292M when it is On.
-When the LED is Off the Afterburner is operating in a HD In to SD out downconversion mode and that the serial digital outputs are SDI signals compatible with SMPTE 259M-C
+SD INPUT: This green LED indicates that the Afterburner is receiving a 270 Mb/s SDI input signal compatible with SMPTE 259M-C when it is On.
+When it is blinking it indicates that it is programmed for SDI inputs but is not receiving a valid SDI input signal on the Link A input.

+- HD INPUT: This green LED indicates that the Afterburner is receiving a single link HDSDI input signal compatible with SMPTE 292M when it is On.
+When it is blinking it indicates that it is programmed for HDSDI inputs but is not receiving a valid HDSDI input signal on the Link A input. - 4:4:4 INPUT: This green LED indicates that the Afterburner is receiving a dual link HDSDI input signal compatible with SMPTE 372M when it is On.
+When it is blinking it indicates that it is programmed for dual link HDSDI inputs but is not receiving a valid HDSDI input signal on the Link B input. - HD OUTPUT: This green LED indicates that the Afterburner is operating in a HD In to HD out mode and that the serial digital outputs are HDSDI signals compatible with SMPTE 292M when it is On.
+When the LED is Off the Afterburner is operating in a HD In to SD out downconversion mode or SD In to SD out and that the serial digital outputs are SDI signals compatible with SMPTE 259M-C.